-A step toward prevention: Engage with the owner and offer to provide bystander intervention training for stylists.
+Prevention focus: Engage with the owner and offer to provide bystander intervention training for stylists.

-Sponsor a movie screening Use discussion guides to get the audience talking about sexual violence and the issues addressed in the film, or ask a panel of local experts to participate.
+SPONSOR A MOVIE SCREENING Use discussion guides to get the

+audience talking about sexual violence and the issues addressed in the film, or ask a panel of local experts to participate.
 Be sure to have advocates available to provide support to anyone who needs it and hand out information with the local hotline number.
 Inquire at local theaters about having selected movies shown during April, with a portion of proceeds donated to local sexual violence centers.
-For SAAM discounts on Media Education Foundation documentary films, visit www.nsvrc.org/saam.
+Know your audience and choose a film to engage their attention.
+You can pick a film that's educational, uplifting and engaging.